*South Pas Back Then

 A record player in the gym would blare out the latest 45 hits.
 The pennies collected at the door would pay for the new 45 records.

 At the penny hops, our seventh graders were not shy and appeared to do most of the dancing.
-The eighth and ninth-graders did not dance, with the exception of a few couples that were going steady.
+The eighth and ninth-graders did not dance, except for a few couples that were going steady.
 The gym was packed with separate male and female upper-class groups.

 While in junior high, I remember hearing the song "Eve of Destruction" by Barry McGuire.
 I had to buy that 45.
 I went to Dolly's Records, near our junior high.
 At home, I played it again and again.
 My older sister overheard it.
 She warned me that it was a Communist song and that my mother would kill me if she knew.